wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/5-exercise-conditional-logic.md

 ## Summary

-In this exercise, you'll update the SharePoint Framework web part from the previous exercise to display different information depending on whether its running within a SharePoint or Microsoft Teams context.
+In this exercise, you updated the SharePoint Framework web part from the previous exercise to display different information depending on whether it's running within a SharePoint or Microsoft Teams context.